nanvel/blog/2017/11/trading.md

 - Look for setups where small movement will invalidate the setup (so profit/loss ratio is higher)
 - Estimate stops by cluster info
 - When btc drop - other drop even more?
 Arbitrage?
-- lower capital when start losing
+- Lower capital when start losing
 - [Harmonic Trading Patterns](https://forextraininggroup.com/a-guide-to-harmonic-trading-patterns-in-the-currency-market/)
 - Cross-section mean reversion means that the cumulative returns of the instruments in a basket will revert to the cumulative return of the basket
-- breached support/resistence - research in the currencies markets indicated that once support/resistence are breached, prices will go further down/up for a while
+- Breached support/resistence - research in the currencies markets indicated that once support/resistence are breached, prices will go further down/up for a while
-- stop hunting is a high-frequency trading that relies on triggering stop orders that typically populate round numbers near the current market price
+- Stop hunting is a high-frequency trading that relies on triggering stop orders that typically populate round numbers near the current market price

 ## Business